jckouame/EclipseTrainingSlides/slides.md

     - **Go!**

 ---
+title: Launch Delegate Review

+- When creating a "C/C++ Application" launch, we can now select our delegate
+<br><br>
+- But the new delegate does exactly what DSF-GDB does
+<br><br>
+- It still does not instantiate <code>FrameSpyStackService</code>

+---
 title: New Services Factory

-- New Delegate does exactly what DSF-GDB does
+- Now that we have a new delegate, we can create a new *Services Factory*
 <br><br>
-- Let's create a new *Services Factory* to instantiate the new IStack service
+- A DSF Service Factory is used to create the different services
     - Let's have a look at <code>GdbDebugServicesFactory</code>
 <br><br>
-- When user will choose new delegate, they will get new IStack service
+- When user chooses new delegate, they will get new IStack service

 ---
 title: Services Factory Exercise